LouFrizziWagner/env-sensor-dbms-app/README.md

 ## Description
 This project benchmarks a document-oriented DBMS (MongoDB) and a relational DBMS(MySQL) for managing sensor data in environmental monitoring applications, using multi-sensor data from honey bee hives in Québec, Canada.

+Load testing is automated using Apache JMeter and shell scripts that execute predefined `.jmx` request simulations.

 ## Getting Started

 ### Prerequisites